Will China join Pakistan-led efforts to mediate US-Iran peace?

 “This is classical intermediary behaviour, a country that sometimes signals its own interests and expectations in return for facilitating others.
 Pakistan is trying to remain relevant, and this is how it does so,” Ahmad said.

-Yun Sun, director of the China Programme at the Stimson Center in Washington, DC, drew a sharper distinction between the diplomatic roles that Islamabad and Beijing could play.
+Yun Sun, director of the China Program at the Stimson Center in Washington, DC, drew a sharper distinction between the diplomatic roles that Islamabad and Beijing could play.

 “Pakistan can mediate between the US and Iran,” she said.
 “China cannot.
 Most of the calls China has made are with Gulf countries and Iran.”